Frank Carty

 Francis Joseph Carty (3 April 1897 – 10 September 1942) was a leader of the Irish Republican Army (IRA) in the Irish War of Independence, and a long-serving Fianna Fáil Teachta Dála (TD).
+Carty was the Commandant of the IRA's South Sligo Brigade and its Flying column.

 Early life

 He was born on 3 April 1897 in Clooncunny, County Sligo, the only son of John Carty and Ellen Carty (née Rice).

-Prison escapes and attempts
+Revolutionary period and prison

-Carty's first escape from confinement came on 26 June 1920, when he was rescued from Sligo Gaol.
+Frank Carty claimed membership of the Irish Volunteers from 1914 and of the Irish Republican Brotherhood from 1915.
+Carty was arrested in February 1920 and his first escape from confinement came on 26 June 1920, when he was rescued from Sligo Gaol.

 On 15 February 1921, Carty next escaped from Derry Gaol.
 The rescue party was led by Charles McGuinness.
 Carty was taken from the city in a coal boat, the Carricklee by the first mate Oskar Norrby, a Swede.

 Following recapture, Frank Carty was later involved in an incident in Glasgow, Scotland when on 4 May 1921, members of the IRA attempted to free him from a prison van in a failed escape attempt.
 One Inspector was killed by gunfire, and another was wounded.
 Following the incident, thirteen people were brought to trial, but were acquitted by the jury, which accepted their alibi.

+Carty became a member of the anti-Treaty IRA Army Executive in spring 1922.
+Taking the anti-Treaty side in the Irish Civil War, Carty took part in several attacks and operations against National forces.
+He claims that in March 1923, he was appointed Officer Commanding of the Active Service Units of the newly constituted IRA Western Command.
+Carty evaded arrest/capture and remained 'on the run' until the end of 1924.
+Carty later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 8 and 5/12 years service in 1936 at Grade B for his service with the Irish Volunteers and the IRA between 1 April 1917 and 30 September 1923.